MonoGame/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 }
 ```

-Which listens for the player hitting the `Esc` key or the `Back` button, then it exits the game.
+Which listens for the player hitting the `Esc` key or the `Back` button then it exits the game.
 But then what if you want to add another key/button, or another type of input.
-THen you need to revisit this code to update it, which on it's own is fine, however, what if the code is for something the player does in the game, such as Jump? or more complicated like a combinations for the ultimate fighting move?
+Then you need to revisit this code to update it, which on it is own is fine, however, what if the code is for something the player does in the game, such as Jump? or more complicated like several key/button combinations for the ultimate fighting move?
 This style of coding can become more and more complex.

 To take this further, how do you then add player customization of controls, changing what each button does in the game, in which case this kind of pattern simply would not work.